iyyel/celestial-outbreak/README.md

-# breakout
+# Celestial Outbreak

-_This repository holds a breakout-like game created in Java and Java Swing._
+_Welcome to Celestial Outbreak!
+A game inspired by Pong, Breakout and a few others.
+Currently in development._

 ### v0.01a